Clever-ISA/Clever-ISA/specs/main.md

  3  | Page Fault (PF) | Issued when a memory access or paging violation occurs, or from Physical Memory Mode when an out-of-range physical address is referenced.
  4  | Execution Alignment (XA) | Issued when a system attempts to execute an instruction that isn't aligned to 2-bytes.
  5   | Non Maskable Interrupt (NMI) | Issued when an interrupt is raised by hardware that cannot be masked.
- 6-15| reserved  | Exceptions up to 15 may be assigned a future meaning.
+ 6   | Division by Zero (DIV) | Issued when dividing by zero 7-15| reserved  | Exceptions up to 15 may be assigned a future meaning.
  16 | Debug Trap[^6]| The first software interrupt.
 May be given special meaning in the future relating to trapping breakpoints for debuggers.